Oxwich Bay Hotel, Gower

 Ynyshir Restaurant and Rooms, Ceredigion

-Once you've eaten your fill, you can nod off in one of six stylish bedrooms in the 1750s house or one of the garden rooms which deftly combine modern and traditional touches.
+Once you've eaten your fill, you can nod off in one of nine stylish bedrooms in the 1750s house or one of the garden rooms which deftly combine modern and traditional touches.
 The 60-mile section of the Wales Coast Path in Ceredigion is one of the most varied; Aberystwyth to Ynyslas is a great day walk, encompassing clifftops, dunes and the wide mouth of the Dyfi.

 Chef preparing food in an open kitchen.